 The finest application of AI in the business landscape is undoubtedly its advanced analytic capabilities.
 AI programming and more specifically, prediction models, help leaders make better employee, customer and production decisions based on both existing circumstances and AI-predicted future events.

 The reason companies like Facebook have been able to make such great advances in AI technology is their access to big data.
 Machine learning relies on training and training relies on human interaction.
-The more data you have access to, the more patterns can be analysed, and this leads to the rapid development of machine intelligence.
-With 2.23 billion active users, Facebook has the ability to analyse massive amounts of user data to build a complex understanding of user behaviour.
+The more data you have access to, the more patterns can be analyzed, and this leads to the rapid development of machine intelligence.
+With 2.23 billion active users, Facebook has the ability to analyze massive amounts of user data to build a complex understanding of user behavior.

 Bots with brains: intelligent conversation with chatbots

-In summary, AI integration allows us to take the best features of a digital workplace – collaboration, customisation and analytics – and make them even better.
+AI integration allows us to take the best features of a digital workplace – collaboration, customization, and analytics – and make them even better.
 It’s not scary, it is complex, and it will deliver a more tailored, intelligent and automated user experience that will noticeably impact the productivity of your employees.